gabrielmcg/Docker-docs/ops/test.md

 do not support any type of authentication with the proxy (on either RHEL or Windows nodes).</li>

-<li class="li"><strong class="ph b">Windows boot drive:</strong> The OS partition of Windows worker nodes is now resized to occupy all the boot disk, whereas, previuosly, there would have been some
+<li class="li"><strong class="ph b">Windows boot drive:</strong> The OS partition of Windows worker nodes is now resized to occupy all the boot disk, whereas, previously, there would have been some
 unallocated space.
 </li>